 380 horsepower supercharged V6 still available in S AWD trim

 Of note, both XE and F-PACE can also be had with a 3.0-litre supercharged V6 that’s good for 380 horsepower and 332 lb-ft of torque, making the so-named XE S AWD a noticeable 0.3-seconds quicker from zero to 100km/h than the XE 30t AWD, with a quickest time of 5.2 seconds albeit no faster in its overall top speed, while the F-PACE S AWD takes a full half-second off of its zero to 100km/h launch time at just 5.5 seconds, before arriving at a higher terminal velocity of 250 km/h.

 Like all Jaguars, the XE and F-PACE are built using lightweight, recyclable aluminum body panels, internal framework and chassis components, setting them apart from the majority of their competitors.

 New Ingenium turbo four-cylinder expanding across Jaguar lineup

-The XE is Jaguar’s entry-level sport-luxury sedan, positioned below the mid-size XF, which also gets both base and high-output versions of the new four-cylinder engine, and full-size XJ flagship model, whereas the F-Pace sits above the all-new 2018 E-Pace subcompact SUV, which is now Jaguar’s entry-level model at just $42,700, and also incorporates the two new turbo-four engines.
+The XE is the brand's entry-level sport-luxury sedan, positioned below the mid-size XF, which also gets both base and high-output versions of the new four-cylinder engine, and full-size XJ flagship model, whereas the F-PACE sits above the all-new 2018 E-Pace subcompact SUV, which is now a Jaguar entry-level model at just $42,700, and also incorporates the two new turbo-four engines.

 Story credits: Trevor Hofmann, Canadian Auto Press